 Google has recently deprecated SSL in favor of TLS, so some google/gmail communication may no longer function as expected.
-This is important to keep in mind as not all devices support TLS, and may require work arounds to continue functioning.
+This is important to keep in mind as not all devices support TLS, and may require workarounds to continue functioning.

 Select "Email" as notification type, input the domain and username of your email address, and the IP address of your mail server (if you've filled out the DNS server information under Ethernet, you can use the url instead).
 Click submit to save your changes.

-These notifications allow you to send text messages including alarm descriptions, time of occurence, and point addresses to a pager.
+These notifications allow you to send text messages including alarm descriptions, time of occurrence, and point addresses to a pager.
 To set this guy up, you want to select "Alpha" as type, and input the phone number in the phone/domain text box.
 You'll also need to put in the PIN number in the PIN/Rcpt/Port text box.
 Finally, select the pager data rate and word format.
 The defaults are 1200 and 7, respectively.

 Alpha notification configuration.

 These notifications are similiar to the alphanumeric notifications, but these differ in that they only send the point numbers in the format "[IP] *[Display] [Address]*[State]".
 In order to set up these notifications, first select an ID number to use, and select "Numeric" from the dropdown textbox.
 Type in the phone number followed by 7 commas.
 Each comma after the number causes a 2 second pause, giving you enough time to answer the pager before the NetGuardian sends the alarm information.
 The fields for Baud/Wfmt and IP address are not used for these notifications.